CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 3. Obscure KOS or Building signs are prohibited, they must all viewable for all players.
     Note: KOS or Building text screens must be a minimum size of 50.

 4. You may only build on the inside of your base.
+KOS lines outside of your base are fine as long as they don't extend into the street.
+    Note: If staff deem your KOS line to be excessive, you will be asked to change it.

 5. Your base must be raidable by all classes with raiding capabilities.
     Example: CP, Thieves, etc.